PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 ***What is the goal***:

-Easy check and verification directly from the list```
+Easy check and verification directly from the list.

 ***How it works***: